Health Lifestyle

 As this process existed as an evolutionary tool, there’s even evidence that challenging the body through fasting-induced ketosis every so often yields health benefits.
 The fancy term for this phenomenon is “hormesis,” meaning certain stressors in certain doses at certain intervals can actually make us stronger.
 (Lifting weights to break down muscle fibers is a familiar example of hormesis in action.)

-But the modern ketogenic diet movement as we know it doesn’t typically focus on temporary or intermittent fasting as a survival tool.
+But the modern ketogenic diet movement, as we know it, doesn’t typically focus on temporary or intermittent fasting as a survival tool.
 The keto diet seeks to keep the body in a permanent state of ketosis by severely restricting carbohydrates and compensating with loads of fat and protein as an energy source.

-Foods Not Allowed on a Keto Diet
+Foods Not Allowed on a Ketogenic Diet

 Carbohydrates and refined grains